Chief Operating Officer

 One time you’ll hear a peal of laughter and another time you’ll see a serious face but what we admire most is that she never shies away from a problem and is always ready to tackle a tough job.

-If you happen to talk to her, don't be fooled by her age, just take a glimpse into her eyes and you’ll see the wisdom of experience in them.
-Because it is no coincidence that she is our Executive Manager for Europe.
+If you happen to talk to her, don’t be fooled by her age, just take a glimpse into her eyes and you’ll see the wisdom of experience in them.
+Because it is no coincidence that she is our Chief Operating Officer.

 But let her tell you a bit more about herself in the interview below: